A photo of a building at Trinity College Dublin

 Two students at the Boston College School of Social Work recently traveled to Dublin for a symposium on forced migration and then returned to campus with clearer pictures of their career paths and larger networks of potential mentors to help them achieve their professional goals.

-Megan Taylor, Ph.D.’27, said that the symposium reaffirmed her commitment to addressing the mental health of migrants and refugees, who are particularly vulnerable to depression, anxiety, and post-traumatic stress disorder.
+Megan Taylor, Ph.D.’27, said that the symposium reaffirmed her commitment to addressing the mental health of migrants and refugees, a pair of populations that are particularly vulnerable to depression, anxiety, and post-traumatic stress disorder.
 As part of the conference, she made plans to collaborate with a psychology professor whose scholarship focuses on closing the research-to-practice gap within the field of global health.

 Abygail Meeks, M.S.W.’25, said that the conference reinforced her desire to pursue a doctoral degree in psychology with an eye toward providing psychosocial support to migrants.
 She networked with a former physician for Doctors Without Borders at the event, saying that their conversation opened her eyes to the ways in which psychologists can deliver culturally competent care to refugees.